DevNick21/Mini_Till_System_with_Computer_Vision/cv_service/README.md

 ## Demo Mode

-The service includes a demo mode that can be enabled by creating a `demo_config.py` file at the root directory with specific writer configurations.
+Removed.
+The service now always runs with the trained model outputs.

 ## Integration